TosbackCgusBridge-Bot/CGUs-versions/Howstuffworks/Privacy Policy.md

 Up Next

+*   HowStuffWorks NOW: The Best Images of Pluto Ever
+*   The 'Frozen' Quiz
+*   The International Holidays Quiz
 *   Stuff Mom Never Told You: Stereotypology: Repressed Arab Women
 *   BrainStuff: Do You Really Need To Wash Your Jeans?
-*   Stuff They Don't Want You to Know: Militias, Uncle Sam and Occupation: The Oregon Protest
-*   Yeah, Science!: The 'Breaking Bad' Quiz
-*   The Cartoon Network Quiz

 This privacy policy applies to the websites that are owned and operated by HowStuffWorks, a division of InfoSpace LLC ("HSW," "we" or "us") where this privacy policy is posted (collectively, the "Sites").
 This privacy policy does not pertain to information that is collected offline.
 BY USING THE SITES, YOU CONSENT TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY AND TO OUR PROCESSING OF PERSONAL INFORMATION FOR THE PURPOSES STATED BELOW.
 IF YOU DO NOT AGREE TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY, PLEASE DO NOT USE THE SITES.